nomad-coe/nomad/docs/introduction.md

   (even among different nomad installations)

 ### Uploads
-- An upload contains related calculations in the form of raw code input and output files
-- Uploader are encouraged to upload all relevant files
-- The directory structure of an upload might be used to relate calculations to each other
+- An upload contains a directory structure of *raw files*, which are parsed to produce *archive entries*.
 - Uploads have a unique randomly choosen `upload_id` (UUID)
+- Uploaders are encouraged to put all files that could be relevant in the same upload
+- If a file is encountered, which can be parsed, this file will be the *mainfile* of the resulting entry.
+- After parsing a mainfile, an *archive file* containing the parser result/archive entry is created and stored within the upload (separated from the raw files).
+- The directory structure of an upload is used to relate different entries and files within the upload to each other.
+Files in the same directory as a mainfile are considered to be auxiliary files belonging to this entry.
+(Note, if there are two mainfiles in the same directory, they will therefore be considered aux files of each other)
-- The `uploader` is the user that created the upload (always set, and cannot be changed).
+- The `main_author` is set at creation to the user that created the upload.
+The field cannot be modified after that (unless by an admin user).
-- Currently, uploads can be provided as `.zip` or `.tar.gz` files.
+- When an upload is created, it is first created in the *staging area*.
+Here, the upload metadata can be edited, raw files can be uploaded or deleted, etc.
+- You can upload uncompressed or compressed (`.zip` or `.tar.gz`) files to an upload when it is in staging.
+Compressed files will be unpacked automatically.

 ### Entries (Calculations, Code runs)
 - There are confusing names.
 Internally, in the nomad source code, the term `calc` is used.
 An entry represents a single set of input/output used and produces by an individual run of a DFT code.
 If nomad is applied to other domains, i.e. experimental material science, entries might represent experiments or other entities.
 - An entry (calculation) has a unique `calc_id` that is based on the upload's id and the `mainfile`
 - The `mainfile` is a upload relative path to the main output file.
 - Each calculation, when published, gets a unique `pid`.
 Pids are ascending intergers.
 For